DanyalKhanzada/shopify-backend-challenge/README.md

 ## Tests
 In the root directory of the app, start the server by entering `npm start` and `npm test` in the command line.
 Enter the URL `http://localhost:3000/`  in Postman, Insomnia Core or a similar API client.
 In your API client, you can make GET, POST, PUT, and DELETE requests for users, images, and upvote.
+Refer to the Tests.
+I have also included a Postman file in this repository.

 ## License
  MIT